made-ml-in-prod-2021/mrtimmy89/ml_project/README.md

 ## Data:

-Dataset "heart-disease-uci" is loaded from a kaggle competition
+Dataset "heart-disease-uci" is loaded from a kaggle competition.
+It is available under the [https://www.kaggle.com/ronitf/heart-disease-uci].
 <br>
 <br>
 ## Preresquistes: